 People who are serious about making money invest in their blogs.
 They take courses.
 That’s how I started blogging and I still take courses today – 15 years after starting my first online business.

-Of course I’d prefer it if you read my ebook and signed up for my course, but as long as you learn from someone that’s okay.
+Now, I’d prefer it if you signed up for my course, but as long as you learn from someone that’s okay.
 I do want you to be successful…

-My Hatch A Blog ebook will get your blog started and my Hatch A Blog Course gives you the lowdown on how to make your first $1000 blogging.
-It’s the exact system I’m following for my new lifestyle blog.
+My Hatch A Blog Ebook gives you the lowdown on how to start a successful, money-making blog.
+It’s the exact system I used for my new lifestyle blog.

 Tip 1# Just start your blog.
 The fear factor isn’t going to go away.
 You just need to launch right in and learn through blogging.